WindyLab/WindyLab/README.md

     <img alt="followers" title="Follow me on Github" src="https://custom-icon-badges.demolab.com/github/followers/WestlakeIntelligentRobotics?color=236ad3&labelColor=1155ba&style=for-the-badge&logo=person-add&label=Follow&logoColor=white"/></a>
 </p>

-Our lab focuses on novel theories and applications of robotic systems, especially multi-robot systems.
+The WINDY Lab (Westlake Intelligent uNmanned sYstems Lab) focuses on novel theories and applications of robotic systems, especially multi-robot systems.
 We are interested in next-generation robotic systems that are interesting, meaningful, and challenging to study.
-Currently, we have more than 20 group members including postdocs, Ph.D. students, research engineers, and research assistants.
-Each of them focuses on a specific interesting research direction and in the meantime collaborates with others to create more impactful research results.
-We have first-rate studying and experimental facilities.
-More importantly, we have a good scientific research atmosphere that enables students to concentrate to create high-quality research results.
+For more information of our lab, please visit https://shiyuzhao.westlake.edu.cn/

 Welcome to subscrible our WeChat Public Channel, which publishes our latest research work.